24parida/shark-2.0/README.md

 3. Go to **System Settings** → **Privacy & Security**
 4. Scroll down and click **Open Anyway** under *"shark wants to run"*
 5. Confirm to run the app

-I’m working on getting a developer license to make this process easier in the future.

 ---

 ## 🔐 Security Note